 - Modern Language Association

-Visiting Fellow, Centre for Transcultural Studies, Heidelberg University, Oct 2015-April 2016.
+- Visiting Fellow, Centre for Transcultural Studies, Heidelberg University, October 2015 - April 2016

 Alexander the Great from Britain to Southeast Asia: Peripheral Empires in the Global Renaissance.
 Classical Presences series.
 Oxford: Oxford University Press, 2019.

 Literature and the Politics of Family in Seventeenth-Century England.
 Cambridge: Cambridge University Press, 2007, paperback 2009.

 Editor, Transcultural Networks in the Indian Ocean, 16th-18th Centuries: Europeans and Indian Ocean Societies in Interaction, special issue of Genre: Forms of Discourse and Culture 48.2 (2015): 119-340.